 It took Bowers' mainstream academic background, allied to many other modern advances, to finally understand bird flight and reveal the technical secrets of the all-wing and proverse yaw.
 They go a long way to explaining the unexpected "firecracker" performance of Dunne's monoplanes and give the lie to the contemporary criticism, still raised today, that the downforce and wide span must render the wing inherently inefficient.

 Can the death toll in tailless aeroplanes tell us anything?
 Dunne and Hill killed nobody.
 Lippisch, Horten, Northrop and a good many imitators - well into the supersonic era - have far sorrier track records.
 There is a certain correlation between understanding and fatalities, but I have yet to find the case overwhelming.
 What is crystal clear is that the establishment's cold-shouldering of the stable, unstallable aeroplane and of the underlying theory has resulted in countless thousands of avoidable deaths.
 Had Dunne types been used as primary trainers in WWI, as he proposed, the huge death toll among trainee pilots would have been drastically cut.
-Had his principles been incorprated in the bombers and reconnaissance types, with or without tails, further great savings would have been made.
+Moreover, the planes would have lasted longer and the acute shortage relieved far sooner.
+Had his principles been incorporated in the bombers and reconnaissance types, with or without tails (and he patented both), further great savings would have been made.
 Fighting scouts are more of a moot point, for the manoeuvrability of the safe wing has never been properly investigated.
 Then, all those individuals who lost their lives testing badly-conceived tailless experiements, throughout the mid-twentieth century, would have been saved.
 A Dunne machine was the first to fly through a storm and arrive at its destination unscathed, crossing the English Channel and making headlines around the world in 1913, only four years after Blériot first did so on the calmest of days.
 No Dunne machine ever lost pilot, passenger or bystander.
 Nor did anybody in his wake need to, if they had only paid attention to his theories and achievements, it was an utterly avoidable waste.
 The institutional airbrushing-out of Dunne's discoveries, generation after generation after generation, is the truly shocking scandal of the whole affair.

-Whether tailed or fuselaged or no, provided the basic design is viable most of the desired flight characteristics can nowadays be programmed into a flight control system, so why bother with the aerodynamic subtleties any more?
+Whether tailed or fuselaged or no, provided the basic design is viable, nowadays most if not all of the desired flight characteristics can be programmed into a flight control system, so why bother with the aerodynamic subtleties any more?

 The technical answer is that the quest for ultimate aerodynamic cleanliness is also the quest for ultimate efficiency, yielding the lightest weight and lowest drag for any given payload - and hence also the maximum speed and range and lowest operating cost with any given engine.
 Second, in the absence of expensive, weighty and unreliable digital control systems, proverse yaw can greatly improve the handling characeristics of such highly efficient airframes, especially when safety is paramount, such as in the stall or when landing in a crosswind.
 For a drone, this can greatly reduce the workload demanded of the control computer, yielding a faster time to market and a lighter system allowing greater payload capacity and/or performance.
 Tailless is better than tailed, the flying wing better still, the finless all-wing best of all.

-But perhaps there is another reason, one which stirs the deepest passions and drives its protagonists the hardest whether of mathematical or practical bent.
-It is, simply, the sheer beauty that arises through the conceptual simplicity of the all-wing form and the elegance of its ultimate realisation.
+But perhaps there is another reason, one which stirs the deepest passions and drives its protagonists the hardest whether they be of mathematical or practical bent.
+It is, simply, the sheer beauty and sense of awe that arises through the conceptual simplicity of the all-wing form and the elegance of its ultimate realisation.

-The beauty of Bowers' solution reminds me of yet another shunned genius, of Barnes Walls and his wing-controlled aerodyne, a tailless vairable-geometry concept which did away with not only the fin and rudder, but all supplementary control surfaces, with the wings themselves providing all the control that was necessary.
-He flew two successful drones, Wild Goose and Swallow.
-His paper on the theory is yet another forgotten gem, though one which I have still to dig out.
-The independent discoveries in this field of his contemporary LE Baynes are even less acknowledged.
+The beauty of Bowers' solution reminds me of yet another shunned genius, of Barnes Walls and his "wing-controlled aerodyne", a tailless vairable-geometry concept which did away with not only the fin and rudder, but all supplementary control surfaces, with the wings and fuselage themselves interacting to provide all the control that was necessary.
+He flew two successful families of drone, Wild Goose and Swallow.
+While his designs have received great fame, it is superficial; his paper on the theory (which goes all the way back to his airship days) is yet another forgotten gem, though one which I have still to dig out.
+The independent discoveries in this field of his contemporary and fellow countryman LE Baynes are even less acknowledged.
 The story may not be over yet.